kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 originate from one client might have higher precedence than those coming from others.

-It is sometimes beneficial for the server running behind to obey to the value of the Priority header field.
+It is sometimes beneficial for the server running behind an intermediary to obey to the value of the Priority header field.
 As an example, a resource-constrained server might defer the transmission of software update files that would have the background urgency being associated.
 However, in the worst case, the asymmetry between the